breandan/breandan/research/statement.md

 ### Program synthesis

-Program synthesis often attempts to synthesize languages at the top of the Chomsky hierarchy.
-While this has the benefit of being immediately usable in source code, it is often possible to realize attainable developer goals using less expressive languages for certain tasks.
-Instead, we start at the bottom, and build our way up.
+Much attention in program synthesis concentrates at the top of the [Chomsky hierarchy](https://en.wikipedia.org/wiki/Chomsky_hierarchy).
+While this approach directly translates into applied settings, there are many practical applications for less powerful languages.
+Instead, we start at the bottom, and work our way up.

 - Synthesize a finite state automaton (regular)
 - Use Angulin's L* algorithm as an oracle